sancarn/Innovyze-ICM-Libraries/Documentation/Ruby Scripts and Import & Export.md

 ### Other information

 Field names which are read refer to the names in the import data source, names which are written refer to field names in the InfoWorks network.
 If a column in the import layer has the same name as a column in the infoworks table, a 1 is appended to the end of it's name.
-Finally if the field being requested is an empty string, i.e. `obj[""]` the expression will return the rowid of the object in the GIS table.
+Finally if the field being requested is an empty string, i.e. `obj[""]` the expression will return the **0 based rowid** of the object in the GIS table.

+It is currently unknown whether you are able to extract geographic data from the `WSImporter` class.
 <br>

 ## message_box